gamedevware/charon/docs/gamedata/datatypes/all/integer.rst

    | Haxe                                                  | Int or Int64                                                    |
    +-------------------------------------------------------+-----------------------------------------------------------------+
 Uniqueness
-   May be checked for uniqueness.
+   Integers can be marked as unique.
 Size
    32 or 64bit